Viking.js makes it easy to work with Rails and REST APIs. It attempts to follow the philosophies of Ruby On Rails.

 When setting or initalizing the model, if subject

-is a Viking.Model then subject_type
+is a Viking.Model then subject_type will be set

 to the modelName of the value.